 Outcome 7: Students will acquire work experience in which the skills and knowledge of the major are applied.

-In addition to the core curriculum, biochemistry majors take the following courses
+In addition to the core curriculum, Communications majors take the following courses

 - COMM 200 Media, Society and the Church